Here’s where you find out a little bit about me

 In 1985, the death of my fourteen year old son changed everything.
 Although it was the darkest of times and I will always miss him, I’m grateful for the years we had together, and I now draw on the experience of loss in my writing.
 I set my books abroad and aim to infuse the love and loss with the extremely seductive beauty of the East.

 My first novel, The Separation, gained me my great agent, Caroline Hardman, and was subject to a six way auction for the rights in Germany, found a great deal for France as well as attracting keen competition for the the UK and rest of the world rights which eventually went to Viking-Penguin where I am working with a brilliant team led by Venetia Butterfield.
 My second novel, The Tea Planter’s Wife, was a Richard & Judy Book Club Autumn 2015 pick as well as being number one in the Sunday Times Top Ten Bestselling list.
 It also reached number 1 in the Italian eBook charts for that year.
 It was also my first book to be published in the USA.
 And those are somethings I’m absolutely delighted about.
 Book three, The Silk Merchant’s Daughter, was published in February 2016 and also entered Sunday Times Bestselling list as well as the best seller lists in Italy .
 Book four which is set in 1930s India, Before the Rains, was published in the UK February 2017 and this too entered the best seller lists for both hard copy and eBook in Italy.
 My 2018 novel, The Sapphire Widow, was also a Richard & Judy Book Club pick and entered the Sunday Times Top Ten Bestselling list within 3 days of publication.
 It too has now been published in the USA.
-In fact my books have now been published in over 30 different countries across the globe and this number is still increasing.
+In fact my books have now been published in nearly 30 different countries across the globe and this number is still increasing.
 My next book, The Missing Sister, is set in Burma, now Myanmar, and England.
 It will be published in March 2019

 Although my husband and I spent five wonderful years living in a small 16th Century village in the Sierra de Aracena in Northern Andalusia, I’m happy to say we now live close to our family in Gloucestershire .